Hasan Buzurg: Reign of Muhammad

 After defeat of Arpa by Ali Padshah on 29 April 1336 and subsequent murder on 15 May 1336, Hasan Buzurg saw his chance and raised a child, Pir Husayn from Tabriz, a great-grandson of Möngke Temür, to claim the position in alliance with Hajji Taghay, the Sutaid claimant to Diyar Bakr in opposition to Ali Padshah.
 Pir Husayn was crowned in Anatolia on 20 July 1336 with the title "Muhammad Khan" and Hasan left for Iran, leaving his deputy Eretna behind to act as governor.
-Later on 24 July Hasan Buzurg and Muhammad met the forces of Musa Khan and 'Ali Padshah in the Ala-Tagh area; Musa was defeated and 'Ali Padshah killed.
+Later on 24 July Hasan Buzurg and Muhammad met the forces of Musa Khan and 'Ali Padshah in Battle of Qara Darra, near Ala-Tagh area; Musa was defeated and 'Ali Padshah killed.
 Hasan Buzurg pursued Musa on his way to Baghdad and created many losses for his enemy.
 He then proceeded to Tabriz where he put Muhammad on throne and married the granddaughter of Chupan and the wife of Abu Sa'id, Dilshad Khatun, who was pregnant with Abu Sa'id's daughter.

 Meanwhile, the amirs in Khurasan adopted their own candidate for Ilkhan, Togha Temür.
 Togha set off in 1337 to subdue western Persia.
 Azarbaijan and 'Iraq-i 'Ajam were taken.
 In March he arrived before Sultaniyeh, the former capital of the Ilkhans, and Hasan Buzurg withdrew to Arran.
 Musa's forces, initially battling Togha's, now joined the invader.
 Togha and Musa met Hasan Buzurg at Soghurlug in the Maragheh area on 15 June 1337; Hasan defeated them, took Musa and Togha Temür's emir Shaykh Ali prisoner shortly after, and executed them on 10 July 1337.
 Togha gave up the campaign and withdrew to eastern Persia.
 With Muhammad's and Hasan's position solidified, Eretna was appointed governor of Anatolia.
 Hasan spent the winter of 1338 in Mughan.

 Shortly afterwards, however, several descendants of Chupan united under his grandson Hassan Kuchak, who used a slave called Qara Juri to impersonate his father Timurtash in order to legitimatize his cause.
 Hasan didn't really pay attention when Eretna warned him of the emergence of "False Timurtash" in Karahisar.
 The Chobanids battled with Hasan Buzurg on July 16, 1338, at Naushahr in the Alatagh area.
 Hasan Buzurg was defeated; his puppet khan, Muhammad, was killed.